ydunets/react-native-demo-app/technical/en/technology-stack-description.md

 Project Fusion consists of several interconnected microservices:

 **Keycloak Authentication Server** — a separate component responsible for authentication and authorization.
 Uses OAuth 2.0 and OpenID Connect standards with PKCE (Proof Key for Public Clients) support.
-Supports multiple realms for different environments: fusion-test for development, fusion-staging for pre-production, and fusion-prod for production.
+Supports multiple realms for different environments: expo-app-realm for development, fusion-staging for pre-production, and fusion-prod for production.

 **Messaging Service** — microservice that handles sending, receiving, and storing messages between users.
 Integrated with SQLite on the mobile device for local caching.